2011 IPC Biathlon and Cross-Country Skiing World Championships

-The 2011 IPC Biathlon and Cross-Country Skiing World Championships took place 2–11 April 2011 in Khanty-Mansiysk, Russia.
+The 2011 IPC Biathlon and Cross-Country Skiing World Championships took place from 2–11 April 2011 in Khanty-Mansiysk, Russia.
 IPC stands for International Paralympic Committee.
 This was the first time these championships were hosted in Russia, and the first time the championships were hosted in the same city as the IBU Biathlon World Championships which was held in Khanty-Mansiysk from March 3 to March 13, 2011.

-Skiers competed in sitting, standing or visually impaired classification categories in various biathlon and cross-country skiing events.
+Skiers competed in sitting, standing, or visually impaired classification categories in various biathlon and cross-country skiing events.

 The Opening ceremony was held on March 31, and the Closing ceremony was scheduled to be held on April 10.

 Canadian Brian McKeever competed at the Championships without his brother Robin McKeever as his sighted guide, who recently had knee surgery.

 The Championships can be seen free at IPC's internet TV channel ParalympicSport.TV as video on demand.

 Schedule of events

 The provisional schedule of the event is below.
 All times in UTC+3.